EXPANDING OPPORTUNITY THROUGH PUBLIC EDUCATION

-It is long past time us to take common sense steps to prevent gun violence.
+It is long past time for us to take common sense steps to prevent gun violence.
 If elected, I will fight for solutions that protect our children and families, including accountable and responsible gun ownership measures, universal background checks, and child access prevention laws.

 HONORING OUR COMMITMENT TO VETERANS

 Veterans, service members, and their families have made huge sacrifices for our country.
 They deserve to be treated with respect because of their service.
 Part of respecting our servicemen and women, vets, and their families is ensuring they have access to the services and support they need.

 I believe that even at the state level, we can ensure that the VA is working for veterans – and making connections so that vets receive the top-quality health care they deserve.
 We should promote policies for hiring veterans and support laws that increase job opportunities for veterans, while upholding our commitment to service members and making sure they receive the retirement and disability pay they deserve.

 We need to take action to lessen the impact of climate change.
 Here in the Virginia, we are seeing the effects of sea level rise, which is undeniable.
 In recent years, fast-moving storms have flooded Norfolk and Richmond and the Peninsula has seen an intense increase in tornados and water-related damage.
 The York River is an important asset for the 96th district and we need to ensure that we treasure it as a natural resource.

 We must champion policies to create new, sustainable, clean energy jobs and grow our economy.
 As a scientist, I will apply evidence-based principles and methods to my evaluation of environmental policy and regulation and insist that our government agencies do the same.

 Technology has given us many advantages, but new challenges arise as a result.